Christian ministries’ use of non-disclosure agreements has been scrutinized recently due to their misuse in covering up financial and sexual scandals.

 So, the Bible does not speak specifically about non-disclosure agreements and their use in administrating the church.

 But the Bible does frequently speak concerning abusing or taking advantage of others.
-For example, it addresses the power differential between the have and the have-nots.
+For example, it addresses the power differential between the haves and the have-nots.
 In addition, it talks about the evil of covering up corruption and perverting justice by bribing officials.

 The Leper broke confidentiality.

-The Disciples who kept confidentiality.
+The Disciples were told to maintain confidentiality.

 In Matthew 17, Jesus transfigured before Peter, James, and John.
 His face showed like the sun, and his clothes became as white as the light.
 Jesus instructs his inner circle not to share these events until after the resurrection.